MemSearcher: Training LLMs to Reason, Search and Manage Memory via End-to-End Reinforcement Learning: Training

-We use end-to-end reinforcement learning (RL) to train our \Ours agents, since it allows models to evolve themselves through their self-generated samples.
-In contrast, Supervised Fine-Tuning (SFT) requires costly, carefully curated high-quality trajectories, such as~\citet{li2025websailor, sun2025simpledeepsearcher, wu2025webdancer, schick2023toolformer}.
-For RL, we utilize Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath}, as it optimizes the memory usage of Proximal Policy Optimization (PPO)~\citep{schulman2017proximal} and has recently become the most widely adopted RL algorithm for RLVR due to its effectiveness~\citep{guo2025deepseek}.
+We use reinforcement learning (RL) to train \Ours agents, since it allows models to evolve without annotated trajectories.
+Among RL algorithms, we utilize Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath}, as it optimizes the GPU memory usage of Proximal Policy Optimization (PPO)~\citep{schulman2017proximal}.